kairen/client-go-examples/k8s/cli-plugin/README.md

 # Custom CLI Plugins (kubectl)
-This examples demonstrates how to write a kubectl plugin.
+This directory has many examples of how to write kubectl plugins.